Larmbs/fluid-sim-rs/README.md

 ![](Example1.png "Fluid Sim")
 ![](Example2.png "Fluid Sim")

-Make sure you use --release for best performance:
+Make sure you use --release for best performance: you get a ~100% improvement instantly.
 ```
 cargo run --release
 ```